rust-lang/book/src/ch17-03-more-futures.md

 also has the responsibility to avoid blocking for too long.
 In some Rust-based embedded operating systems, this is the *only* kind of multitasking!

 In real-world code, you won’t usually be alternating function calls with await points on every single line, of course.
-While yielding control like this is relatively inexpensive, it’s not free!
+While yielding control in this way is relatively inexpensive, it’s not free!
 In many cases, trying to break up a compute-bound task might make it significantly slower, so sometimes it’s better for *overall* performance to let an operation block briefly.
 You should always measure to see what your code’s actual performance bottlenecks are.
 The